This Is Not a Movie (2010 film): Plot

 Concerned that he cannot remember his past, Pete Nelson prepares for the end of the world by going to Las Vegas.
 In his hotel room, three distinct personalities emerge and argue with each other over the nature of reality and how to best spend the remaining time.
 The first personality, a bitter man who blames his failed life on "the system", wants to explore his forgotten past.
 The second personality, a drunken hedonist, wants to leave the hotel and take advantage of the prostitution and gambling in Las Vegas.
 A third personality, which emerges after debates between the first two, questions the nature of reality and states that they are all fictional characters in the screenplay of a hack writer.

 Eventually, a ghost appears, whom Pete identifies as Jimmy, a friend who died years ago.
 Jimmy points out plot holes in the film, including the fact that he can perceive each of the three personalities.
 With this evidence, Pete's personalities become more convinced that they are in a film, though they also debate the idea that the whole situation is a dream, which the third personality decries as further evidence that the writer is a hack.
 Nelson experiences a series of hallucinations or dreams in the form of parodic short films and trailers laced with conspiracy theories.
 One lampoons the Apple "think different" ad campaign and states that anyone who actually thinks differently is assassinated.
 Another posits a cabal of world leaders and businessmen who control the world through a company called Propaganda.
-Films like Empire Strikes Back, The Texas Chainsaw Massacre, The Delta Force, Leaving Las Vegas, and The Holy Mountain are spoofed, mentioned or referenced.
+Films like Empire Strikes Back, The Texas Chain Saw Massacre, The Delta Force, Leaving Las Vegas, and The Holy Mountain are spoofed, mentioned or referenced.
 There is a scene where Pete confronts the audience (and himself) by breaking the fourth wall and threatening to kill the camera.

 The first personality tires of the other two personalities and shoots both.
 Jimmy's ghost then shoots him, but Pete does not die.
 Instead, the CEO of Propaganda reappears as a disembodied voice and guides Pete to place where they can talk face-to-face.
 There, the man reveals himself as a former CIA agent and the screenwriter who created Pete.
 Depressed about his lack of success in finishing the screenplay, the writer explains that he has become suicidal and threatens to kill himself, which was the source of the apocalypse in Pete's world.
 The writer berates Pete for derailing the writing process and taking over the character.
 Pete is unable to talk the writer out his course of action, and the film ends as the writer shoots himself in the head.